bouletmarc/Converter/README.md

 The Converter will convert some files made with different kind of Tuning software for Honda.

+# Requirement :

-Works with Windows XP/Vista/7/8/10 (32bit & 64bit)
+- Windows XP/Vista/7/8/10 (32bit & 64bit)

-Require Microsoft .net 3.5 installed
+- Microsoft .Net 3.5 Installed (most computer already have it)

 # Download : [HERE][]